Please Note: These Community Events Are Not Run by Wild Ones HGCNY.

 Description: Join us to get outside, learn about restoration and stewardship work, and meet other people interested in protecting the environment!
 Join the TREES crew to do invasive species management and native plant restoration to protect our preserve for generations to come.
 We will meet the first and third Saturday of the month.

-Registration is not required, but you can reach out to [email protected] to be added to the TREES Crew email list.
+Registration is not required, but you can reach out to [email protected] or fill out the TREES Crew Interest Form to be added to the TREES Crew email list.
 The TREES Crew is flexible and you do not have to attend every meeting to join us.